patrikpatrik/VisualStudio2026_Community_Edition_GLSL_shaders_syntax_highlighting_ONLY_FIX/README.md

 You may have noticed this from back as early as **Visual Studio 2019**, possibly even **Visual Studio 2017**.
 The first extensionless file called ***shader*** will show default syntax highlighting, yet for 'shader2', 'shader3', 'shader4', or any other file you create will not.

-Partial solution to this problem was: Tools -> Options -> Text Editor -> File Extensions -> adding your extension `.glsl` and selecting the drop down menu such as Visual Studio C++.
+A partial workaround to this problem was: Tools -> Options -> Text Editor -> File Extensions -> adding your extension `.glsl` and selecting the drop down menu such as Visual Studio C++.
 You would get the syntax highlighting *plus* error correction.
-However, this error correction becomes problematic because of certain parsing tokens to combine multi-staged shaders into one shader file which need more workarounds.
+However, this error correction becomes problematic because of certain parsing tokens when separating each distinct shader which needs even more workarounds.
 For instance:
 ```
 #vertex shader
 #version 460 core